-Islamic Studies (8053) falls into Group 3, Arts and Humanities.
+Islamic Studies (9013) is in Group 3 Arts and Humanities.

 Credits gained from Cambridge AS Level Global Perspectives (8987) or Cambridge Pre-U Global Perspectives and Independent Research (9766) can be counted towards the Cambridge AICE Diploma, but candidates must also gain at least one credit from each of the three curriculum groups to be eligible for the award.